amch-med23/Cyber_Scan/README.md

 ##### The back-end folder is under: cyber_scan_b-e/
 ##### The front-end folder is under: cyber_sca_f-e/
 #### User Envirement variables:
-	This application required three invarement variables to function normally. these variables hilds the deffirent api keys that goes with each request:
+	This application required three invarement variables to function normally. these variables holds the deffirent api keys that goes with each request:
 	VIEW_DNS_KEY => https://viewdns.info
 	SERPER_API_KEY => google.serper.dev (https://serper.dev [as a web site])
 	IP_HUB_KEY => http://iphub.info/

-	You can set these variables by creating an account on theire respective websites then get your key and use this command:
+	You can set these variables by creating an account on their respective websites then get your key and use this command:
  	$ export [variable_name]=[variable value (make sure to use '' (as these values are strings, and no space around the '='))]

 #### Note: Because of time constraints I haven't implemented a real authentication system, this app can be accessed via these credentials:</span>